-Carbon emissions from fossil fuels represent the largest contributor to climate change.
-At the same time, we strive to understand the impact of wind power development on wildlife and habitat, and support siting of renewable wind energy in places that minimize those impacts.
+The biggest and most pervasive threat to Maine’s wildlife and habitat is climate change driven by carbon pollution.
+As the push for renewable energy increases, we strive to understand the impact of wind power development on wildlife and habitat, and support siting and operating of renewable wind energy in places and ways that avoid or minimize those impacts.

-- Wind Power and Wildlife – Summary (pdf)
+- Renewable Energy and Wildlife in Maine (2019)–Executive Summary (pdf)

 Where do our wind and wildlife resources overlap?